mukkino/AE-Find-WebLinks/README.md

 ## Current version

-**Latest version:** `1.7.0`
+**Latest version:** `1.7.1`

+Version `1.7.1` adds optional regex-based link evaluation stripping.
+This lets the script remove a regex-matched part of an extracted link before matching, exclusion checks, output blacklist checks, output deduplication, and writing.
+For example, links ending in `/1`, `/2`, `/10`, or `/111` can be evaluated and saved as the same base URL by using `-StripRegexBeforeEvaluation -LinkEvaluationStripRegex '/\d+$'`.

-Version `1.7.0` adds controlled crawling and link-following support while preserving the old default behaviour.
+Version `1.7.0` added controlled crawling and link-following support while preserving the old default behaviour.

 By default, AE-Find-WebLinks still scans only the source URL or URLs you provide.
 Crawling is disabled unless explicitly enabled with `-FollowDepth`, `-FollowUntilExhausted`, `-FollowToEnd`, or `-UnlimitedFollowDepth`.

 This version adds:

+- Optional regex stripping before link evaluation and output writing.
 - Optional crawl depth control.
 - Optional crawl-until-exhausted mode.
 - Same-host and same-domain crawl boundaries.